pbdco/cloudflare-alfredworkflow/README.md

 ```
 cfcreate {subdomain} {domain} {value} [proxy]
 ```

+The `value` parameter can include an optional record type prefix.
+Currently supported record types:
+- `A` records (default): Use IP address as value
+- `CNAME` records: Use target domain as value

-The value can optionally include a record type prefix (e.g., `a:` or `cname:`).
-If no type is specified, an A record is created.
+If no record type is specified, an A record is created by default.

 Examples:
 ```
-# A Records (all equivalent)
+# A Records (all these are equivalent)
-cfcreate blog example.com 192.168.1.1        # A record (default)
+cfcreate blog example.com 192.168.1.1        # A record (implicit)
 cfcreate blog example.com a:192.168.1.1      # A record (explicit)
 cfcreate blog example.com A:192.168.1.1      # A record (explicit)

 # CNAME Records
 cfcreate blog example.com cname:target.com    # CNAME record
-cfcreate blog example.com CNAME:target.com    # CNAME record
+cfcreate blog example.com CNAME:target.com    # CNAME record (case insensitive)

-# With Proxy Enabled
+# With Cloudflare Proxy (Orange Cloud)
 cfcreate blog example.com 192.168.1.1 proxy         # A record with proxy
 cfcreate blog example.com cname:target.com proxy    # CNAME record with proxy
 ```

 ### Delete DNS Record